-The best way to figure out when you should use your emergency fund is to understand what is emergency and what is not emergency.
-Here are four instances where it makes and does not make sense to use your emergency fund:
+The best way to figure out when you should use your emergency fund is to understand what situation is consider as an emergency and what is not.
+Here are a few examples to help you categorize your situation:

 - Job loss

 - Unexpected house repairs